 This can be done easily using free third-party applications and software.

-Arguably the most popular gadget software currently available for this purpose is 8GadgetPack.
+Arguably the most popular gadget software currently available for a Windows 10 desktop clock is 8GadgetPack.
 This is a freeware software that allows users to run original desktop gadgets on newer versions of Windows, including Windows 10.

 Getting 8GadgetPack up and running is very simple.
 Just head on over to the 8GadgetPack Official Website and follow the installation instructions on their website.